 How Enforceable is Your Covenant Not to Compete in New Jersey?

-Many employment contracts provide that an employee cannot establish a new business or work for a competitor within NJ and/or surrounding states for a specified period of time and in a specified geographic area after the employment relationship ends.
+Many employment contracts provide that an employee cannot establish a new business or work for a competitor within NJ and/or the surrounding states for a specified period of time and in a specified geographic area after the employment relationship ends.
 These covenants may also include various other restrictions, such as non-disclosure of confidential information, trade secrets, non-solicitation of employees and/or customers, or an agreement not to use existing customer lists.

 There are, however, legitimate employer interests that are recognized in NJ as protectable.
 They include: